nabster11/barbieri-playground/liblogger/README.txt

             functions by their names.
             Default: <empty>

+        select-functions-regexp = string with regular expression
+            if provided, this regular expression will filter out undesired functions by their names that do not match.
+It is applied after ignore-functions-regexp (double filtered).
+            Default: <empty>

         overrides = filename1,filename2,...
             if provided, these files will be included before actual log wrapper calls so pieces of this code can be referred